elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 Next up, we need to teach our channel to respond to this message.

-## Sending Messages from the Channel to the Front-End
+## Part IV: Sending Messages from the Channel to the Front End

 In this section, we'll focus on the following portion of our process: